-With Victoria back into Home Schooling again for 2020, we have listed 5 ideas for projects to keep students engaged in learning in an activity-based way at home!
+With Victoria back into Home Schooling again, we have listed 5 ideas for projects to keep students engaged in learning in an activity-based way at home!

 1. Chart the Weather